Joseph Tomás Mckellar

 Los Angeles, CA

-Joseph Tomás Mckellar is co-director of PICO California, the largest faith-based organizing network in California focused on racial equity and promoting a culture of belongingness.
+Joseph Tomás Mckellar is executive director of PICO California, the largest faith-based organizing network in California focused on racial equity and promoting a culture of belongingness.
 In his role, Joseph provides strategic leadership to 10 multi-faith, multi-racial community organizations representing 450,000 Californians, and accompanies a talented staff team running power building and leadership programs for 2,500 volunteers.
 He also helps lead PICO’s “Faith Votes” program, which seeks to engage one million more young voters, low-income voters, and voters of color by 2020 around a vision for a State of Belonging.
 Joseph guides PICO’s statewide campaigns to transform the criminal justice system, protect and promote immigrant families, increase affordable housing, and create an inclusive economy.
 Joseph founded and directed Faith in New York and Faith in the Valley in California, nonprofits dedicated to advancing racial, economic, and environmental justice.
 Joseph previously worked as a Community Organizer in San Diego and Orange County, as an Assistant Teacher with the Jesuit Volunteer Corps in Boston, and as a Prison Minister in San Diego.
 He earned a Bachelor of Arts in Spanish and Political Science, with a minor in Biology, from the University of San Diego.
 Joseph is a Fellow of the inaugural class of the Civil Society Fellowship, A Partnership of ADL and The Aspen Institute, and a member of the Aspen Global Leadership Network.